samt07/reqmt_doc_to_testcases/README.md

-# req-doc-to-testcases
+# Automate Test case creation using ChatGPT
-This repo contains code written in Python to produce test cases from a requirements document.
+This repo contains code written in Python to produce test cases from a requirements document using the gpt-4o-mini model.

 ## Features
 - Input your requirements in a ".docx" file